Last Updated: April 10th, 2020

 Choosing a Training Program

 For the beginner, I would suggest that you start with The Big 3 Routine.
-This will have you performing the squat, bench press, and deadlift every training session.
+It is similar to Stronglifts and Starting Strength but will have you performing the squat, bench press, and deadlift every training session.

 (As you gain more proficiency, you will need to tweak things in order to recover sufficiently between sessions.
 I have guidelines for this covered in that program’s article.)